Academic IELTS Writing task 1 Sample 89 - The graph below shows the unemployment rates in the US and Japan

 Sample Answer 3:

-According to the line graphs, the unemployment rate in USA was over 7% in 1993 and over time this rate kept on decreasing.
-Finally in 1999, the unemployment rate in the USA decreased to just over 4.5% which shows the improvement the USA had been able to achieve.
-On the contrary, in 1993, Japan had about 2% unemployment rate but that kept on increasing over the year and after 6 years it reached to over 4.5%.
+According to the line graphs, the unemployment rate in the USA was over 7% in 1993 and over time this rate kept on decreasing.
+Finally, in 1999, the unemployment rate in the USA decreased to just over 4.5% which shows the improvement the USA had been able to achieve.
+On the contrary, in 1993, Japan had about 2% unemployment rate but that kept on increasing over the year and after 6 years it grew to just over 4.5%.
 Japanese job market showed a completely opposite trend than the USA job market.

 Sample Answer 4:

 The given line graph compares the unemployment rate in two countries: US and Japan from 1993 to 1999.
-As is observed from given graph, initially unemployment rate in US was much higher than it was in Japan.
-But after a specific gap of years US managed to resolve the problem of crucial unemployment.
+As is observed from given graph, initially unemployment rate in the US was much higher than it was in Japan.
+But after a specific gap of years, the US managed to resolve the problem of crucial unemployment.
 Interestingly, after few years unemployment rate in Japan magnified significantly.

-As is presented in above line graph, it can be seen clearly, in 1993 unemployment rate in US was exactly 7.0 percent and after period of six years it slumped to approximately 4.5 percent in 1999.
+As is presented in above line graph, it can be seen clearly, in 1993 unemployment rate in the US was exactly 7.0 percent and after six years period, it slumped to approximately 4.5 percent in 1999.
 On contrary, in 1993 Japan was full of prosperity and its unemployment rate was around 2.5 percent.
-Unfortunately, after six years situation changed completely and unemployment rate in Japan surged over 4.5 percent respectively.
+Unfortunately, after six years situation changed completely and the unemployment rate in Japan surged over 4.5 percent respectively.
 Interestingly, Japan job market showed opposite trend than US job market.

 Ultimately, US managed to overcome the problematic situation of unemployment in 1999.
-Apart from this unemployment in Japan kept on soaring year by year and reached at 4.5 percent in 1999.
-Finally unemployment issue of Japan became severe compared to the USA.
+Apart from this unemployment in Japan kept on soaring year by year and reached to 4.5 percent in 1999.
+Finally, unemployment issue of Japan became severe compared to the USA.

 [ Written by - Faisal Ali ]